gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Easier publication and consumption of plugins to and from custom repositories

 Gradle 2.1 first introduced the `plugins {}` block for specifying the plugins that your build uses, but this only worked for plugins that were published to the Gradle plugin portal.
 With the release of 2.14, you can now specify custom repositories via the new `pluginRepositories {}` block.
-This means that you can now take advantage of the `plugins {}` syntax for your organization's private plugins.
+This means that you can take advantage of the `plugins {}` syntax for your organization's private plugins.

 To enable this feature, you add the new syntax to the project's _settings.gradle_ file, like so: